 There’s no better place to hike in Denver in October than on the High Line Canal Trail.
 It runs 71 miles from Waterton Canyon to Green Valley ranch through rural, urban, and suburban areas across 11 jurisdictions.
 No matter what section you pick, you can’t go wrong.
 For some of the best fall colors, choose a section in Cherry Hills or Highlands Ranch.
 For the best view, do the Green Valley end.
 For the best shade, walk behind Fairmount Cemetery in Denver.
 For the coolest history, walk the DeLaney Ranch section in Aurora.
 For fresh apples off the tree, walk behind Fly n B Ranch.
 You’ll want to buy the High Line Canal Trail Guide and get the map.

 November Hike in Denver

 Sometimes we miss the most wonderful things that are right under our noses.
-If you have visitors and family coming in town for the holidays, be nice, and let them acclimate to the Denver altitude.
-One of the best places to show wonderful views of our lovely downtown with the front range in the background is to take your visitors to City Park.
-Start your walk at the snowy mastodon at the Denver Nature and Science Museum and then walk around the lake or do the Mile High Loop within the park.
+If you have visitors and family coming into town for the holidays, be nice, and let them acclimate to the Denver altitude.
+One of the best places to show beautiful views of our lovely downtown with the front range in the background is to take your visitors to City Park.
+Start your walk at the snowy mastodon at the Denver Nature and Science Museum and then walk around the lake or the Mile High Loop within the park.
 Simply meander through the city’s largest park, seeing the statues, gardens, and bird islands.
 You might even glimpse the elephants at the zoo.

 Distance: 3-5 miles